JetBrains/Qodana/topics/native-mode.md

 If you wish to run %instance% using a command line, then install [Qodana CLI](Quick-start.topic#quickstart-run-using-cli) on the machine where you will run it.

-Starting from the version 2023.3 of %instance%, the sanity inspection will report in case the `qodana.yaml` file containing the `bootstrap` key is missing in your project directory.
+Starting from version 2023.3 of %instance%, the sanity inspection will report in case the `qodana.yaml` file containing the `bootstrap` key is missing in your project directory.
 You can disable this inspection using the `--disable-sanity` option, or add this inspection to a [baseline](baseline.topic).